symfony/symfony-docs/components/filesystem/introduction.rst

 .. tip::

-    A lock handler feature was introduce in symfony 2.6.
+    A lock handler feature was introduced in symfony 2.6.
     :doc:`See the documentation for more information </components/filesystem/lock_handler>`.

 Installation